the-stencil-io/the-stencil-composer/validations-improvements.md

 1. Transform all input to lowercase?
 OR
 2. Locales can only be recognized two-character language codes (create a fixed list?)
+3. Implement locale disable button.
+4. Disabled locales' pages are a different color

 # Link

 1. Ability to add more than one locale to a link / leave locale empty
+2. Articles associated with Links appear according to their order number in links view
+3. Select "all locales"

 # Releases